ds-wizard/guide/docs/more/development/document-templates/steps/jinja.rst

 Filters
 -------

-Within Jinja templates, you can use so-called `filters <https://jinja.palletsprojects.com/en/3.0.x/templates/#filters>`__.Basically, those are functions applied to a first argument using pipe ``|`` symbol.
+Within Jinja templates, you can use so-called `filters <https://jinja.palletsprojects.com/en/stable/templates/#filters>`__.
+Basically, those are functions applied to a first argument using pipe ``|`` symbol.

 Builtin Filters
 ~~~~~~~~~~~~~~~

-There are several widely used `builtin filters <https://jinja.palletsprojects.com/en/3.0.x/templates/#builtin-filters>`__ directly in Jinja.
+There are several widely used `builtin filters <https://jinja.palletsprojects.com/en/stable/templates/#builtin-filters>`__ directly in Jinja.

 Value Conversion
 ~~~~~~~~~~~~~~~~